Adaptive Partitioning and Learning for Stochastic Control of Diffusion Processes: Introduction

 Many critical decision-making problems in finance, economics, and operations research involve unbounded, continuous state spaces, as well as continuous (often high-dimensional) action spaces, and unbounded reward functions.
 A central class of such problems arises in portfolio optimization, where agents take continuous actions by dynamically adjusting their wealth allocations across risky assets in response to evolving market conditions.
 These problems typically involve an unbounded and continuous state space, representing asset prices and wealth levels, and often feature unbounded reward (utility functions) subject to suitable growth conditions \citep{black1992global,zhou2000continuous,he2015dynamic}.
 Optimal execution and intraday trading problems are often formulated within a continuous state-action framework, as traders must balance market impact, adverse selection risk, and order flow dynamics in a tractable manner \citep{almgren2001optimal,cartea2015algorithmic}.
 In dynamic hedging, particularly in incomplete markets or under stochastic volatility, agents must continuously adjust their positions to manage risk exposure \citep{carr2001pricing,duffie1997hedging}.
 Credit risk and asset-liability management problems faced by banks, insurers, and pension funds also fall within this framework, as they involve dynamic decision-making under uncertainty, often with evolving and potentially unbounded risk profiles \citep{tektas2005asset}.
 At a broader scale, macro-financial decisions (such as sovereign debt issuance and monetary policy under uncertainty) rely on models with unbounded, continuous spaces to capture long-term dynamics and structural risks \citep{blommestein2012interactions,du2020sovereign}.
+Beyond finance and economics, structurally identical problems arise in operations research more broadly: heavy-traffic control of queueing and service networks yields controlled diffusions on $\mathbb{R}^{d}$ with scheduling or routing actions \citep{arapostathis2016ergodic,anugu2025ergodic}; large-scale epidemic, inventory, and energy management problems admit similar diffusion formulations with unbounded states and polynomially growing costs.
 Despite their importance, such settings remain less understood in the RL literature, particularly regarding algorithmic development and theoretical guarantees.

 Motivated by these challenges, this work seeks to address the following open question: \begin{itemize} \item[$\quad$] {\it Can we design an adaptive partition scheme tailored to (unknown) high-dimensional diffusion processes and simultaneously learn the optimal policy efficiently within the RL framework?} \end{itemize}